ellisztamas/fecundity_components/README.md

 Traits 4 and 6 are not directly observed, but estimated as the product of other variables.
 This is described in the main text, and done by `R/rqtl_files.R`.

 ## Analysis workflow

+The manuscript is created with the Rmarkdown document `manuscript/fecundity_manuscript.Rmd` (see also `manuscript/supporting_information.Rmd`).
+A master script to call all scripts that process the data needed to run that file is given at `R/000.master_script.R`.

 ### Parental data

 * Parental lines are formatted in `R/parents.R`